Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Ask everyone

-People often find an apartment through friends.[^21] Many apartments are never listed online.

 - **Tell everyone you know**
     You friends, family, colleagues or classmates might know someone who has a place to rent.
-They might host you for a few weeks.
+People often find an apartment through their connections.[^21] They can also host you for a few weeks, and give you a way to [register your address](/glossary/Anmeldung).
 - **Ask your [[Hausverwaltung]]**
-    They might have other apartments to rent.
-They might put you on a waiting list.
+    They might give you another apartment, or you on a waiting list.
 - **Get help from your university**
     They have help clinics and a board with apartment listings.[^7] Join the waiting list for [student housing](#student-housing).

 ### Apartment search websites

 - **[ImmoScout24](https://www.immobilienscout24.de/)** ⭐️
     The biggest housing website.
 It's *very* competitive.
 You might send hundreds of messages and never get a reply.
-The premium account is worth it.
-Without it, it's almost impossible to find an apartment.[^1]
+Without the premium account, it's almost impossible to get replies.[^1]
 - **[Kleinanzeigen](https://www.kleinanzeigen.de/)** ⭐️ - Biggest classified ads website.
-- **[Immowelt](https://www.immowelt.de/)** - Second biggest housing website
+- [Immowelt](https://www.immowelt.de/) - Second biggest housing website
 - [Immonet](https://www.immonet.de/)
 - [Immobilo](https://www.immobilo.de/)
 - [meinestadt.de](https://www.meinestadt.de/berlin/immobilien/wohnungen)